 In a previous post, “CCPM helps shorten aircrafts MRO”, I explained the benefits of Critical Chain Project Management (CCPM) for reducing the aircraft downtime during their mandatory and scheduled MRO.
 If CCPM is great and helps a lot meeting the challenge, it will not squeeze out every potential improvement, thus time reduction, on its own. … Continue reading TOC, Lean and aviation MRO

+It is one of the frustrations for Theory of Constraints (TOC) enthusiasts: why is their beloved business philosophy so barely known?
 No other, neither Lean nor Six Sigma had such a visible high-flying banner like “The Goal”, the (probably) first business novel*, sold over 6 million copies so far.
 If readers have been so many … Continue reading What keeps TOC confidential? (and me angry)

 Things moved on since Eli Goldratt’s revealed Theory of Constraints through his business novel and bestseller “the Goal”.
 Most of today’s processes are more complex than 30 years ago: supply chains are stretched over the globe, new products are launched more frequently and batches are changed more often, among others.
 Thus identifying the bottleneck or … Continue reading You are probably wrong when identifying your bottleneck